xen0n/github-rs/README.md

 Pure Rust bindings to the Github API using Hyper and Serde

-## Alpha Software
+## Incomplete Bindings
 This is in no way close to being done for most of the Github API.
-That being said it's in a somewhat usable state for some things and can be extended to cover other parts of the API easily now that requests and error handling underlying the API are stabilized for now.
+That being said it's in a usable state for some things and can be extended to cover other parts of the API easily now that requests and error handling underlying the API are stabilized for now.

-Since there are nightly features are being used and because taking the time to get syntex working for stable is a larger undertaking this software only compiles on nightly for now.
+This will eventually build on stable once procedural macros is stabilized.
+It's thought to be ready for Rust 1.15

 ## Dependencies and Support
 github-rs is intended to work on all tier 1 supported Rust systems: